-To address this issue and increase awareness of mental health, we produce and distribute information leaflets on the subject while also using print and broadcast media interviews to advocate on behalf of those with mental health issues.
+To address this issue and increase awareness of mental health, we produce and distribute information leaflets on the subject, while we also use print and broadcast media interviews to advocate on behalf of those with mental health difficulties.

 We have continued to develop constructive relationships with the relevant authorities such as the Department of Health, the Health Service Executive and the Mental Health Commission.
 In conjunction with three other organisations, we helped to form the Independent Health Service Providers’ Group, later becoming its representative on the Independent Monitoring Group (IMG) which champions the ‘Vision for Change’ initiative.